Chandhir/Chandhir/README.md

 ## Hey!
 Nice to see you👋

 <div>Welcome to my page!</div>
-I'm Chandrakanth, Fullstack ATE developer from  Hosur, India, currently living in  Bangalore, India.
+I'm Chandrakanth, Fullstack ATE developer from Bangalore, India.

 #### Connect with me: